 In June 2005, the NCP announced that it was going to close the case.
 But it took the NCP yet another 7-8 months to actually do so in February 2006.
 The NCP justified the closure by the fact that it was not able to proceed with the dialogue given that there was "no agreement between the parties to participate in the process".
+The NCP has issued a statement on its website.

-Not only has the NCP spent more than 3 years on trying to convince the company to participate in a dialogue with the CLC, it has also failed to issue a statement and make recommendations on the implementation as called for by the Guidelines (and by the NCP itself on its website).
+Not only did the NCP spend more than three years on trying to convince the company to participate in a dialogue with the CLC, it also failed to make recommendations on the implementation as called for by the Guidelines.